Brittainey Raven

-Brittainey Raven (born August 1, 1988) is an American professional basketball player in the WNBA.
-She is a graduate of North Crowley High School and of the University of Texas at Austin.
+Brittainey She Von Raven (born August 1, 1988) is a former American professional basketball player who spent one season playing guard in the WNBA.
+She is a graduate of the University of Texas at Austin and was drafted by the Atlanta Dream in the 3rd Round (33rd overall) of the 2010 WNBA draft.

 Pr0fessional career

 WNBA

-She was drafted as the 33rd overall pick in the 2010 WNBA draft by the Atlanta Dream, the team she most recently played for.
+She was drafted as the 33rd overall pick in the 2010 WNBA draft by the Atlanta Dream and played for them in the 2010 season.
+She was waived by the team on June 6, 2011.

 International career

 Raven was a member of the USA Women's U18 team which won the gold medal at the FIBA Americas Championship in Colorado Springs, Colorado.
 The event was held in July 2006, when the USA team defeated Canada to win the championship.
 Raven averaged 3.3 points per game over the course of the event.